 Strawberries act as ground cover for rhubarb, and it tampers down weeds while rhubarb in turn improves the flavor of strawberry fruit.
 Both can be harvested at the same time.

 7. Bush Beans

 Bush beans are another common plant gardeners plant close to strawberries.
 Bush beans and other members of the legume family make great companions with strawberries, and they are quite easy to care for.
 To repel garden beetles and fix nitrogen in the soil, a bush bean is an excellent plant to help with that.

-Both prefer soil rich in organic matter and prefer slightly acidic pH 6.0 to 6.5.
+Both prefer soil rich in organic matter and prefer a slightly acidic pH of 6.0 to 6.5.
 Bush beans can help transform nitrogen in the soil to ammonia which can be of great help to your strawberries and veggies generally.

 Basil is another herb that makes a good companion to strawberries.
 Basil is a useful companion for many vegetables, and it is easy to harvest as well.
 If you have space in your garden then basil is a plant worth considering as a companion for your vegetables.
 It can help attract beneficial crops to strawberries.

 Borage is a plant that will offer protection to its companion plants.
 Borage grows in similar conditions to strawberries, and It’s also very easy to grow, and it can attract many pollinators to your garden as well.
 This plant is extremely beneficial to a vegetable garden, and it’s not particular about soil type but loves full sun.

 This herb is one of the best herbs to consider for increased yield in strawberries.
 It brings helpful defenders of strawberries to the garden and repels several pests that can harm your berries as well.